Rust compiler: code optimizations (upd.)

 Strip

 Let's try to save more space by stripping binary from symbols.
-We will use "strip" option to achieve this.
+We will use the "strip" option to achieve this.

 [profile.release]